-"Lorene Hutchins, a 93-year-old African-American woman, was born at home in Mississippi.
-She never had a birth certificate.
-Her 70-year old daughter spent several years and more than \$2,000, trying to find her mother's birth certificate so she could vote."
+"Lorene Hutchins, a 93-year-old African-American woman, was born at home in Mississippi and lacked the birth certificate needed to get a state ID.
+Her 70-year old daughter spent several years and more than \$2,000, in order to track down her mother's birth certificate, as well as her own- for their right to vote.
+'If it had not been for my daughter Katherine, who had the time and money to fight to get me a birth certificate, I would have been barred from voting,' Hutchins testified." from: <www.advancementproject.org>

-from: <www.advancementproject.org>